tucan/yamoney/readme.md

-# YaMoney
+# Yandex.Money

-_yamoney_ provides you with easy and nice interface in order to access Yandex.Money payment system.
+Easy and lightweight client for Yandex.Money payment system.

+Among other things `yamoney`
+- Ready for production use (including financial systems)
+- Have only necessary dependencies
+- Can be used alone or with any other libraries

 ## Installation